unidoc/unipdf-cli/README.md

 #### Form Flatten

 Flatten PDF file form annotations.

-The flatenning process makes the form fields of the output files read-only.
+The flattening process makes the form fields of the output files read-only by appending the form field annotation XObject Form data to the page content stream, thus making it part of the page contents.

 The command can take multiple files and directories as input parameters.
-By default, each PDF file is saved in the same location as the original file, appending the "_flatenned" suffix to the file name.
+By default, each PDF file is saved in the same location as the original file, appending the "_flattened" suffix to the file name.
 Use the --overwrite flag to overwrite the original files.
 In addition, the flattened output files can be saved to a different directory by using the --target-dir flag.